-Your child will cover a variety of different science topics throughout primary school which will develop their investigative skills and their knowledge of life and living things, materials and physical processes.
-There is a new national curriculum for science being introduced in September 2014.
+Your child will cover a variety of different science topics in EYFS science, KS1 science and KS2 science which will develop their investigative skills and their knowledge of life and living things, materials and physical processes.
+A new national curriculum for science was introduced in September 2014.

 At some stage, you'll need to support your child with their science homework, perhaps helping them research a topic, create a poster or presentation, carry out experiments at home and record results or even visit science museums.

 Whatever science topic your child is learning about, Homework Gnome is a great place to start!
 You'll find pages on many of the science topics commonly taught in primary school, all covered in an age-appropriate style, with information, images and videos suitable for primary school children*.

 To get started, just look through the list below to find the science topic your child is studying at school now.